 The Foundation’s Cancer Patient Transport Service takes the worry out of getting to treatment.
 The Foundation funds and manages a much needed bus service for local cancer patients.
 Operating from 6am to 6pm five days per week, this service makes almost 10,000 vitally important journeys each year.
 In the period July-November 2015, these buses helped more than 970 individual patients get to and from hospital for assessment and treatment.

-*This operational delivery of this service is contracted to Volunteering Gold Coast (DGR1 Status) but 100% funded by Gold Coast Hospital Foundation.
+*This service is 100% funded by Gold Coast Hospital Foundation.
 This vital service is our number one fundraising and sponsorship priority.

 The service is supported by the community including corporate partners.
 The Foundation acknowledges and thanks these partners for their generous contributions and support.